 Students are required to take three graduate-level Advanced Courses (courses must be at least 3 units each) for a letter grade (A-F).
 Two of these courses must be taken in the Winter and Spring quarters of a student's first year (courses in the BIOM 250-series are considered "core" BMS courses and are strongly encouraged to be taken in the first year).
 The third advanced course can be taken anytime during a student's graduate training but is encouraged to be taken in the Winter or Spring of the second year).
-Advanced courses are chosen in consultation with the SPAC Advisor and Thesis Advisor; all advanced courses should be relevant to the student's course of study.
-Other advanced courses in BMS are being developed continuously, driven by scientific developments in biomedical research, and are posted on the BMS website (http://biomedsci-db.ucsd.edu/curriculum).
-Students should also survey the graduate level course listings offered at UC San Diego through TritonLink for options and availability provided by other graduate programs at the University.
+Advanced courses are chosen in consultation with the A-SPAC Advisor and Thesis Advisor; all advanced courses should be relevant to the student's course of study.
+Students should survey the graduate level course listings offered at UC San Diego through TritonLink for options and availability provided by other graduate programs at the University.
 Students can take any graduate-level course offered on the general campus or in the School of Medicine, as well as applying for UC San Diego Extension courses.